SpaceX launch today: How to watch Falcon 9 send Space Force satellite to orbit

-A SpaceX Falcon 9 looks like it has a decent chance of getting off the ground Tuesday, with a 60 percent favorable weather forecast for the launch of a new US military GPS satellite.
+It looks like a SpaceX Falcon 9 rocket has a decent chance of getting off the ground Tuesday, with a 60 percent favorable weather forecast for the launch of a new US military GPS satellite.

 SpaceX will attempt its third launch since its historic flight of NASA astronauts to the International Space Station on May 30, while also attempting for the first time to land one of its rockets after deploying a military satellite.